ryanxwang/rank2plan/README.md

 [![Tests](https://github.com/ryanxwang/rank2plan/actions/workflows/pytest.yml/badge.svg?branch=main)](https://github.com/ryanxwang/rank2plan/actions/workflows/pytest.yml)

-Implementation of constraint generation and column generation (soon) for solving large L1-RankSVMs with hinge loss (with pair-specific gaps) and sample weights.
+Implementation of constraint generation and column generation for solving large L1-RankSVMs with hinge loss (with pair-specific gaps) and sample weights.
 This is based on the work by Dedieu et al (2022) on solving large L1-SVMs with hinge loss.
 See `documents/theory.pdf` for how we extend their work.
 The "2plan" part of the package name comes from the tool being used to learn heuristics for planning.

 ## Installation